e-cal/nvim/README.md

 Some themes may require some extra tweaking to get things looking the way you want.
 The relevant files are `lua/colors.lua` and `plugins/barbar.lua`.

-If you add and tweak a colorscheme, put in a PR!

 ## Plugins <a name="plugins"></a>